katieraby/adventofcode/src/day-1/README.md

 In this example, the calibration values of these four lines are `12`, `38`, `15`, and `77`.
 Adding these together produces `142`.

 Consider your entire calibration document.
 What is the sum of all of the calibration values?

+## Part One Solution

+Sum of all the calibration values: `53974`

+# Part Two Problem Expansion

+Your calculation isn't quite right.
+It looks like some of the digits are actually spelled out with letters: one, two, three, four, five, six, seven, eight, and nine also count as valid "digits".

+Equipped with this new information, you now need to find the real first and last digit on each line.
+For example:

+`two1nine`
+`eightwothree`
+`abcone2threexyz`
+`xtwone3four`
+`4nineeightseven2`
+`zoneight234`
+`7pqrstsixteen`

+In this example, the calibration values are `29`, `83`, `13`, `24`, `42`, `14`, and `76`.
+Adding these together produces `281`.

+What is the sum of all of the calibration values?

+## Part Two Solution

+Sum of all calibration values: `52840`

+### Notes

+Had some trouble with part two, as my original answer was higher than expected.
+This was because I had not catered for an edge case in the input, whereby some of the digits spelled out shared a character.
+For example, `threeight` is both `3` and `8`.
+Ensured I added an extra test case for this, and added logic to re-use the last character of a digit spelled out.